Traben-0/Entity_Texture_Features/readMeAssets/RANDOM_GUIDE.md

 *(or first rendered on)*
 an example of the "blocks" property follows:
 *blocks.1= Stone stone minecraft:stone modname:marble*
+- This mod also adds the Property "teams" it works exactly the same as the "names" property except it will allow you to set the texture of the entity based on the scoreboard team it is in *(this will be use-full for datapack creators or map makers who do not want the mob to display a custom name)*
+an example of the "teams" property follows:
+*teams.1= !red_team "Blue Team" blue_team*
-- Additionally the Names property support grouping names that have spaces within double quotes e.g "John Smith"
+- Additionally the Names & Teams property support grouping names that have spaces within double quotes e.g "John Smith"

 ---
 ## Example properties file